Roy R. Charles Center hosts conversation with Defense News reporter Noah Robertson ’19

 Noah Robertson '19 delivers presentation on working as a Pentagon reporter for Defense News

 Monday, Oct.
 28, the Roy R. Charles Center hosted a community talk with Defense News reporter Noah Robertson ’19 at Blow Memorial Hall.
-As a Sharpe Journalism Seminar alum and former member of The Flat Hat, Robertson returned to share details about his journalism career covering national defense.
+As a Sharp Journalism Seminar alum and former member of The Flat Hat, Robertson returned to share details about his journalism career covering national defense.

 Robertson opened his presentation with a firsthand account from a Ukrainian city devastated by the Russian military.
 Visiting in 2022, he witnessed the aftermath of a town turned frontline, offering the audience a rare glimpse into his work in global conflict zones.